Policy and overview on equipment and field gear.

 Personal items.

-Your impression will be enhanced with the inclusion of period personal items such as below.
+Your impression will be enhanced with the inclusion of period personal items such as above.

 THIS CONCLUDES THE GUIDANCE SECTIONS ON THE BASIC UNIFORM AND EQUIPMENT PAGES.
 ITEMS SUCH AS WINTER UNIFORMS AND CAMOUFLAGE CLOTHING, TOGETHER WITH OTHER ARTICLES OF INTEREST HAVE BEEN INCLUDED IN THE MISCELLANEOUS SECTION, UNDER THE "MORE" HEADER AT THE TOP OF THE PAGE.